leiyangly/HapLongLINEr/README.md

   --log sv_skipped.log \
   --out output_file.bed
 ```
-The `-l/--length` option can be used here as well to change the minimum L1 length.

 Output:
 - OUT.TXT file with L1 info from your assembly and corresponding refence genome (hs1/hg38) coordinates and ORF status
 - Log file (when using `-g/--log`) that summarizes results of each step of the pipeline module